 Such limitation of liability does not apply to liabilities arising under federal securities laws and does not affect the availability of equitable remedies such as injunctive relief or rescission.

-Our certificate of incorporation authorize us to indemnify our directors, officers, employees, and other agents to the fullest extent permitted by Delaware law.
+Our certificate of incorporation authorizes us to indemnify our director, officers, employees and other agents to the fullest extent permitted by Delaware law.

 ITEM 11.
 EXECUTIVE COMPENSATION

 Compensation Discussion and Analysis

 Compensation Philosophy